 This is how it will look when you upload the code in the editor:

-- Once we have uploaded the code in the editor, let's now set up the Environment variables by adding the Stack API key, your Contentstack region (EU or US), and Stack Management Token as follows:
+- Once we have uploaded the code in the editor, let's now set up the Environment variables by adding the Stack API key, your Contentstack region (EU, US or Azure NA), and Stack Management Token as follows:

 - Once you add the environment variables, click Save.